ppy/osu-wiki/wiki/FAQ/en.md

 Here you can see the circles you have to tap.

 A thin, similarly-coloured approach circle on the outside of the hitcircle will shrink over time.
-You will have to tap on the note at the exact point when it touches the white border of the hitcircle.
+Tap on the note at the exact point when it touches the white border of the hitcircle.

 To understand the hidden charm of hitcircles, you should not only rely on your perception (your eyes) but also the beatmap's beats and rhythm with your ears (auditory).